ilg-physics-ucsb/physics6-manual/6BL/Lab1.md

 Simple harmonic motion is found everywhere in nature is and is a recurring theme throughout physics.
 Many different systems can be modeled as harmonic oscillators.
 One of the most accessible systems to study is the pendulum.
 When you hang a mass from a point it will swing back and forth about the equilibrium position.
 This simple behavior can be then be mapped to many more systems.

-# What's Important
+# What&rsquo;s Important

 The objective of this lab is to determine the physical quantities that influence the period of a pendulum.
 The period is how long it takes for the pendulum to make one complete cycle of motion.
-The relevant features are the mass of the bob, the length of the pendulum, and the initial angular displacement. *** We will test how each of these features influence the period of the pendulum  by varying one of them while keeping the other two constant.***
+The relevant features are the mass of the bob, the length of the pendulum, and the initial angular displacement. ***We will test how each of these features influences the period of the pendulum  by varying one of them while keeping the other two constant.***

 :::Note